 - Termite infestation

-An appraisal is not a home inspection.
-If you want a full check of the structure and its systems (furnace, HVAC, appliances …) you have to pay a specialist home inspector.
+The VA appraisal process is not a home inspection.
+If you want a full check of the structure and its systems (furnace, HVAC, appliances ...) you have to pay a specialist home inspector.

 If the home is in an area with a mild climate, heating may not be needed.
 In other places, a heating system will be required that can maintain a temperature of at least 50°F in parts of the home that contain plumbing.